virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are the Remedies for a Breach of Contract in Virginia?

 Generally, the aggrieved party must notify the other party of the breach and request that the breaching party makes amends.
 If this attempt fails, the party may file a civil suit in court.
-The parties involved in a breach of contract lawsuit will have the opportunity to resolve the dispute via arbitration and mediation before the trial begins.
+Parties involved in a breach of contract lawsuit generally have the opportunity to resolve the dispute by arbitration and mediation before the trial begins.

 During the trial, the plaintiff must establish a breach of contract and show proof of notification.
 The burden of proof is on the defendant to show no contract breach exists per the terms of the contract or state laws.
 Both parties must use evidentiary materials to support arguments and claims.